yamhiroto/IOT-Geolocalisation-ML/Data_Challenges/Geolocalisation/Readme.md

 #### Performance measure (2)

 Performance measure is the same as for linear regression, but we do this multiple time (in fact, the number of device) and take the mean as a final score.

+We note that Random Forests gave significant better results than linear regression.

 ## Postprocessing